 – Spreader plates to reduce the heavy loads and pressure at the point of contact between a stabilizer leg and the ground.
 Spreader plates should be big enough, stiff enough and strong enough to cope with the pressure and weight demands

 – Tracked access platforms that run on a continuous track instead of wheels, spreading the weight over a wider area to reduce ground pressure

-Although the wind speed at ground level or in an open area may be low, it is stronger when working at high levels and can increase as much as 50% greater at an elevation of 20 metres.
+Although the wind speed at ground level or in an open area may be low, it is stronger when working at high levels.
+It can increase as much as 50% at an elevation of 20 metres.